-Snake around the waist represents Shakti in the form of Kundalini that resides in our Navel.
-Crescent moon represents enlightenment.
-The left ear has man’s earring and in right, a woman’s depicting the fact that wherever there is Shiva there is Shakti.
-He is wearing a necklace, armlets, anklets, toe rings, bejeweled belt like a dancer.
+Snake around the waist represents Shakti in the form of Kundalini which resides in our Navel.
+The Crescent moon represents enlightenment.
+The left ear has a man’s earring and in right, a woman’s depicting the fact that wherever there is Shiva there is Shakti.
+He is wearing a necklace, armlets, anklets, toe rings, and a bejeweled belt like a dancer.
 The expression on his face is that of equanimity.
 Perfectly balanced – neither happy for creation nor sad for destruction.
-As he dances, his hair open-up and the right side of his Jata you can see Ganga.
-Circle of Fire around the figure represents the Universe.
+As he dances, his hair open-up and on the right side of his Jata, you can see Ganga.
+The circle of Fire around the figure represents the Universe.

 Noted Physicist Fritjof Capra says in his book Tao of Physics – “modern physics has shown that the rhythm of creation and destruction is not only manifest in the turn of the seasons and in the birth and death of all living creatures but is also the very essence of inorganic matter,”.
 And that “for the modern physicists, then, Shiva’s dance is the dance of subatomic matter.“

-He concluded: “Hundreds of years ago, Indian artists created visual images of dancing Shiva’s in a beautiful series of bronzes.
-In our time, physicists have used the most advanced technology to portray the patterns of the cosmic dance.
+He concluded: “Hundreds of years ago, Indian artists created visual images of dancing Shiva in a beautiful series of bronzes.
+In our time, physicists have used the most advanced technology to portray the patterns of cosmic dance.
 The metaphor of the cosmic dance thus unifies ancient mythology, religious art, and modern physics.”

-I am tempted to ask him if Shiva and Shakti are essentially what the modern Particle Physicists call Particle and Anti-Particle, coming together of whom generates endless energy.
+I am tempted to ask him if Shiva and Shakti are essentially what modern Particle Physicists call Particle and Anti-Particle, coming together of whom generates endless energy.

 Art Historian Ananda K Coomaraswamy says that Nataraja is the clearest image of the activity of God… A more fluid and energetic representation of a moving figure than the dancing figure of Shiva can scarcely be found anywhere.
 He elaborates that dance of Shiva represents his following five activities called Panchkritya:

 - Shrishti – overlooking, creation, evolution